 Scaling Pains or Scaling Gains?
 IT Metrics That Predict Mortgage Growth Success

 Commercial mortgage origination volume is projected to hit $805.5 billion in 2026, a 27% jump from 2025's $633.7 billion, according to the Mortgage Bankers Association.
 Purchase originations are forecast to grow 5.1%, with refinances climbing 8.3%.
-That volume has to flow through your systems, your integrations, your cloud infrastructure.
+That volume has to flow through your loan origination system, your core banking interfaces, your cloud infrastructure, and the security perimeter that protects all of it.
 The lenders who scaled their IT before the wave hits will capture that growth.
-Everyone else will drown in ticket queues and system timeouts.
+Everyone else will drown in ticket queues, integration timeouts, and audit findings that take three weeks to clear.

 Meanwhile, 67% of mortgage lenders have already moved to cloud-based loan origination platforms.
 The gap between lenders with scalable infrastructure and those still running on-premise legacy stacks is widening every quarter.
-If your IT environment can't absorb a 27% volume increase without breaking, these numbers aren't good news.
-They're a warning.
+If your IT environment cannot absorb a 27% volume increase without breaking, these numbers are not good news.
+They are a warning.

 What Scalable Mortgage Technology Actually Means